How to Register a Student Group

 - Free materials for promoting your group

 - Office supplies and equipment to check out

 - A button maker!

-* You must apply separately for funding or stipends, get training in budgeting, and fill out paperwork.
+* You must apply separately for funding or learning allotments, get training in budgeting, and fill out paperwork.
 We'll help you figure it out.